MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-dynamic-groups.md

 ### You don't see membership changes instantly after updating a rule<a id="17"></a>

-Membership evaluation is done periodically in an background process.
+Membership evaluation is done periodically in a background process.
 How long the process takes is determined by multiple factors.

 ### Force the group to be processed now<a id="18"></a>